-- If the Content Delivery Network acceleration domain name is not accessible, what information should I provide to help investigate the issue?
+- If the CDN acceleration domain name is not accessible, what information should I provide to help investigate the issue?

 - Why can’t I cache my URL?